digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Source/Notifier (source)

-This is a required field if the source type field was a notice.
+This is an optional field if the source type field was a notice.

 Limited to 500 characters.